galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 >
 {: .question}

-Experience shows that no more than two rounds of training is needed to get the best results from the ab-initio predictors.
+Usually no more than two rounds of training is needed to get the best results from the ab-initio predictors.
 You can try to retrain Augustus and SNAP, but you will probably notice very few changes.
 We will keep the final annotation we obtained for the rest of this tutorial.

 ## Improving gene naming